fjvallarino/monomer/tasks.md

   - Send message to scroll to reset position when content changes
     - This is for listView.
 Maybe a config argument is needed, since this is not always desired?
     - Solved sending a message
+  - Animation widgets
+    - Two simple ones to start with: fade in/out and slide in/out

 - Pending
   - Add header in all files, indicating license and documenting what the module does